 Helping Students Achieve More

-Our master’s of education in special ed prepares certified teachers to engage with students with a variety of struggles and special needs – from students with Downs Syndrome, ADHD, behavioral disorders, emotional disorders, learning disabilities and more – to achieve so much more in the classroom.
-Learn how to an creative effective IEP (individualized education plan) and other important skills that any special ed teacher needs.
-Taught by master teachers with years of experience in special education and learning support classrooms, you’ll graduate equipped and prepared to make a difference in the lives of needy students.
+Our Master of Education in Special Education program prepares certified teachers to engage with students with a variety of special needs – from students with Down Syndrome, ADHD, behavioral disorder, emotional disorders, learning disabilities and more – to achieve their greatest potential.
+Learn how to create effective IEPs (individualized education plans), manage student behaviors, teach effectively, and collaborate with other professionals and families.
+After being taught by master teachers with years of experience in special education, you’ll graduate equipped and prepared to make a difference in the lives of students with special needs.

 “Children are a gift from the Lord… ” – Psalm 127:3

 *Credit total may be higher if student needs to take courses in Biblical & Theological studies